Determine the financial feasibility of your project

 If you’re planning a seismic strengthening project, you’ll need to work out the financial impact of the work on your building.

 Often the best way to start the financial feasibility process is to prepare a spreadsheet that:

-- states your starting point: an estimate of the current rental income, costs, yield/return, and value of your building
+- states your starting point - an estimate of the current rental income, operating costs, yield/return, and value of your building

-- allows you to review your position as more information comes in, especially cost information as you get more detail on your engineering solution
+A record like this allows you to review your position as more information comes in, especially cost information as you get more detail on your engineering solution.

-- allows you to be better informed when seeking formal advice.
+It allows you to quickly exclude unfeasible options, and be better informed when seeking formal advice.